-For those interested in joining a bike trip in Ireland, here are some Ireland travel tips for cycling that will help make your experience perfect!
+For those interested in joining a bike trip in Ireland, here are some Ireland travel tips for cycling that will help make your Ireland bike trip experience perfect.

-Whether you’re new to cycling or you’ve been cycling for years, this article highlights a few tips for joining a bike trip in Ireland.
+Whether you’re new to cycling or you’ve been biking for years, this article highlights a few tips for joining a bike trip in Ireland.
 Avoid any feelings of intimidation with these tips from 5 of our guides – Duncan, Patricia, Dean, Eoin and Warner, and take a look at some of their favourite bike trips in Ireland.

 This is part one in a short series that will provide Ireland travel tips to those looking to join small group trips exploring the lesser-known wild corners of Ireland.